Dr-Srujan/Depression-interactive-clinical-scenario/README.md

 ## Features
 - **Interactive Scenario**: Engage with the story, making choices that affect the outcome.
 - **Educational Insights**: Learn the DSM-5 criteria for Major Depressive Disorder (MDD) and the clinical approach to diagnosis and management.
-- **Video Resources**: Access a curated playlist of educational videos to reinforce your learning.
+- **Video Resources**: Access a curated playlist of educational videos to reinforce your learning as well as deepen your interest in the topic.
 - **Discussion Points**: Reflect on key questions and collaborate with peers to enhance understanding.

 ## How to Use